Path to Work in Australia

 Some overseas obtained diplomas and degrees will have different terminology in Australia but similar content.
 Therefore, Australia has adopted an assessment method known as recognition of prior learning “RPL.”
 It is a process for giving candidates credit for skills, knowledge, and experience gained through working and learning.
-It can be obtained at any stage of their lives, through formal and informal education, in Australia or overseas, through work or other activities such as volunteering.
+You can take at any stage of your life, through formal and informal education, in Australia or overseas, through work or other activities.
 So, in other words, if you can prove that you have been working in a specific field and you have acquired the skills and knowledge needed to perform this activity.
-A certificate will be issued based on your previous learning to accredit your ability to perform a similar job in Australia.

-Australian certificates are well respected around the world and will put you in a position of applying to jobs with confidence.
+Having an Australian certificate will put you in a position of applying to jobs with confidence.
 There are many companies specialized in converting your previous learning to an Australian certificate and increase your chance of finding the right employment.
 Moreover, if your last education is not enough, there are some units usually called gap Training units designed to cover the gaps in your prior learning to make it similar to an Australian certificate.

 Australians are not shy, and you shouldn’t be either!
 The more you ask, the more knowledge you obtain, the more you negotiate, the more you get, and the friendlier you are, the more welcoming Australians will react to you.
 Welcome to Australia, it is an excellent country with endless potentials, BUT you need to do it the Aussie WAY.
 AUSSIE AUSSIE AUSSIE, OI OI OI!